Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: A volume formula for convex polytopes

-We rewrite Lawrence's formula in closed form directly in terms of linear coefficients of hyperplanes.
-In fact, Lawrence's method itself can be considered as an explicit expression in terms of linear coefficients (for example, see p.393 \cite{gritzmann_complexity_1994}).
-But it is still not enough to proceed in our formulation.
-We take an auxiliary plane as the last hyperplane $H_m$, not an additional plane, i.e. $P=P \cap H_m^{+}$.
-Remember that $m > n$ in order to define a convex compact polytope.
+Lawrence's formula has sometimes been expressed in a quite explicit form in the literature (for example, see \cite[p.393]{gritzmann_complexity_1994}).
+But the known formulations are still not enough to proceed for our purpose.
+So we rewrite his formula in a closed form explicitly with linear coefficients.
+From now on, we put an auxiliary plane as the last hyperplane $H_m$.
+In this section, $H_m$ is redundant, i.e. $P=P \cap H_m^{+}$ and $H_m\neq H_i$ for any $i\in[m-1]$.
+We remark that $m-1 > n$ holds in order to make a convex compact polytope.